J-Kay-808/se_project_react/README.md

 **WTWR (What to Wear)**

 **Overview**
--WTWR is a React-based web app that suggests clothing based on real-time weather data.
+- WTWR is a React-based web app that suggests clothing based on real-time weather data.
 By fetching weather information from a Weather API, it helps users choose what to wear according to the current conditions.
 This phase focuses on building a responsive, user-friendly interface.

 **Technologies**